Skip to content

 -Dpackaging=jar

-Use the dotnet-nsmithy push tool to upload to any Maven registry that accepts HTTP PUT (GitHub Packages, Artifactory, Nexus, etc.):
+Use the dotnet-nsmithy push tool to upload to a Maven registry that accepts HTTP PUT, such as GitHub Packages, Artifactory, or Nexus:

 Terminal window